-There are three general strategies to managing plugins for client masters (Jenkins Enterprise) instances connected to a CloudBees Jenkins Operations Center (CJOC) instance:
+There are three general strategies to managing plugins for client controllers (Jenkins Enterprise) instances connected to a CloudBees Jenkins Operations Center (CJOC) instance:

-Advantage: This offers greater control over the versions that can be installed by users who have such admin rights on the Jenkins Enterprise master(s).
+Advantage: This offers greater control over the versions that can be installed by users who have such admin rights on the Jenkins Enterprise controller(s).

-Advantage: This avoides the plugin dependency issue address in item 1.
+Advantage: This avoids the plugin dependency issue address in item 1.
 Inherently, less plugin updates would represent greater degree of control over the environment

 This allows automatic installation of new core plugins upon update of the Jenkins Enterprise version

-Advantage: This strategy will keep the client master plugins up-to-date, allowing it to receive updated bug and security fixes upon release.
+Advantage: This strategy will keep the client controller plugins up-to-date, allowing it to receive updated bug and security fixes upon release.

 Disadvantage: In performing such updates, you will lose the benefits of plugin pinning

 Additionally, it can be somewhat time-consuming to keep the CJOC and Jenkins Enterprise versions for the OC integration (such as CloudBees Analytics synchronized.